Every time we get into the second week of February, I’m always awash with a conflict of emotions.

 But the one I like the best is agape (universal love), it’s that idea of caring for a stranger, out of no obligation other than a compassion and empathy for someone who is in a less well-off state than you.
 It is charity with heart.
 Works of service with soul.

-When I think of agape, I think of volunteers from the New Charis Mission spending their last weekend before CNY not rushing to buy last-minute goodies, but packing and delivering hampers to needy households living in Ang Mo Kio, Chai Chee and Punggol rental flats.
+When I think of agape, I think of volunteers from the New Charis Mission spending their last CNY weekend throwing a party for the needy and elderly under their care living in Ang Mo Kio, Chai Chee and Punggol rental flats.